 Once dried, the nuts may be eaten, but they don’t have much more than a raw nutty flavor.
 Roasting them, however, will bring out their true hazelnut character.
 How difficult is this?
 It isn’t: just put them on a baking sheet in a single layer and just stick them in the oven.
 Opinions vary on the method, but I have found that roasting them at a fairly low temperature- 225 degrees- will allow a person to check the progress of the roasting and remove them from the oven when they reach the desired flavor.
 I personally like them good and toasted, and that usually takes 30 minutes or more.
 I would recommend checking them after the first 20 or 25 minutes; take one out, crack the shell open, and pop the kernel in your mouth when it’s cool enough.
 It’s not precise, but timing will depend on your oven, the amount of nuts you’re roasting, and any moisture that’s left in them.

-Cracking these wild hazelnuts can be a challenge, especially the small ones (after removing the hulls, you may wish to put out the tiniest nuts for your neighborhood squirrels).
+Cracking these wild hazelnuts can be a challenge, especially the small ones.
 The simple two-arm nutcrackers can get the job done, but hurt my hands after a while.
 The combination nut/seafood crackers with two cracking surfaces are more ergonomic and efficient.
 If you like Scandinavian design, the Drosselmeyer cracker holds promise, although I can’t yet vouch for it.

 Of course, eating them is the best part….and the point of all this effort.
 Roasted hazelnuts have many uses, and the number of applications is limited only by one’s imagination.
 For instance, I recently added them to a cold pasta salad that would normally call for roasted almond slivers.
 One time, my household enjoyed them by the fire while watching a Christmas movie.
 They’re also good at hunting camp, enjoyed with a favorite beverage.
 And eating them just out of the oven is like the foraged equivalent of warm chocolate chip cookies.
 If you’re a nut lover, it’s hard to go wrong, so toss a few into the basket when you’re out foraging this year.